Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Quantification of Flexibility Costs for Individual DERs

 In summary, based on the flexibility cost model \eqref{eq:flex_cost}, the aggregator can establish a contract with EV users that specifies compensation for any unsatisfied charging demands at the departure time.
 This contract directly correlates to the value of \(\check{\mathbf{c}}_{\text{e}}\).
-Consequently, EV users can intuitively understand the potential inconvenience to their EV usage due to flexibility activation and evaluate their expected benefits.
+Consequently, EV users can intuitively understand the potential inconvenience to their EV usage due to operational adjustment and assess their expected benefits.
 This level of clarity and directness is not achievable with traditional cost quantification methods based on power adjustment ranges, as power adjustments during charging are invisible to EV users.